Social media - statistics on the use by enterprises

 Economic activities correspond to the classification NACE Revision 2.
 The sectors covered are manufacturing, electricity, gas and steam, water supply, construction, wholesale and retail trades, repair of motor vehicles and motorcycles, transportation and storage, accommodation and food service activities, information and communication, real estate, professional, scientific and technical activities, administrative and support activities and repair of computers and communication equipment.
 Enterprises are broken down by size; small (10-49), medium (50-249) and large enterprises (250 or more persons employed).

-Data presented in this article may differ from data in the database, due to updates made after data were extracted for use in this publication.
+Data presented in this article may differ from data in the database due to non-rounded data used for the update of this publication whereas data in Eurobase tables are rounded.

 References to third-party brands, products and trademarks are for the sake of clarification and are not intended to promote the use of such products.